Your essential guide to buying a new Dandara home

 Stage 2: Prepare to reserve

-Once you have chosen your perfect new home, and all parties involved are in agreement, it's time to share important information with your sales consultant.
-You'll need to provide them with your personal details, the name of your chosen broker or lender and your solicitor (or advocate in the IOM).
-This way, they can prepare the official reservation agreement for your home.
+Once you’ve chosen your perfect new Dandara home, and all parties involved are in agreement, it’s time to pass a few important details to your sales consultant.
+They’ll need your personal information, along with the name of your chosen mortgage broker or lender and your solicitor (or advocate, if you’re buying in the Isle of Man).
+With this, they’ll be able to prepare the official reservation agreement for your new home.

 Stage 2: Prepare to reserve continued...